 Sadly, and it would seem predictably, that is just what happened.
 I did receive a rather terse ‘form-letter’ riposte from his secretary who also copied my Stake President.

-Did this fellow know what he was talking about?
-Was he telling the truth?
+Did this fellow know what he was talking about, was he telling the truth?

 “I was really glad to get your letter of October 25th, and I appreciate your confidence.
 The revelation of your mental and spiritual struggle does not come as a surprise, that the waters of your usual placid soul had become somewhat, roiled and disturbed.